qntm/held-karp/README.md

 HK/WASM: 7.010s
 ```

-...the two implementations appear to be comparable and the WASM is actually a fraction slower.
+...the two implementations appear to be comparable and the WebAssembly is actually a fraction slower.
 This was very surprising to me.
 What explanation could there be for this?

-* My WASM is poorly optimised?
+* My WebAssembly is poorly optimised?
-* WASM is generally not as efficient as I thought?
+* WebAssembly is generally not as efficient as I thought?
 * Node.js/V8/TurboFan is much more efficient for pure computation tasks than I thought?